-- 22.1.1 Only players and teams who win, or are tied for, 1st place in a Championship Section of the event shall be designated as "National Champion" or "National Co-Champion."
-Players and teams who win 1st place in any Under or Unrated section shall not be recognized by US Chess as National Champions and it is inappropriate for those players or teams to describe themselves as such. - 22.1.2 Players can win only one individual award.
-Place awards take precedence over all other awards. - 22.1.3 Award size, looks, weight and quality should display the prestige and importance of a National Chess Championship event. - 22.1.4 The Director of Events, in consultation with the Scholastic Council, may use alternative awards in place of trophies for individual winners.
+- 14.1.1 Only players and teams who win, or are tied for, 1st place in a Championship Section of the event shall be designated as "National Champion" or "National Co-Champion."
+Players and teams who win 1st place in any Under or Unrated section shall not be recognized by US Chess as National Champions and it is inappropriate for those players or teams to describe themselves as such. - 14.1.2 Players can win only one individual award.
+Place awards take precedence over all other awards. - 14.1.3 Award size, looks, weight and quality should display the prestige and importance of a National Chess Championship event. - 14.1.4 The Director of Events, in consultation with the Scholastic Council, may use alternative awards (such as medals) in place of trophies for individual winners.

-22.2 Sizes and Face Plates for Trophies
+14.2 Sizes and Face Plates for Trophies